 I find it interesting that insurers will pull out of coal projects because of the lasting damage that carbon-heavy industries will have on the future of our planet, and yet they’re still willing to support a mass event in the middle of a pandemic which is killing more and more people by the day.
 Looking at it from a social responsibility perspective, that just doesn’t add up to me.

 Of course, there is a lot of money at stake.
-Reuters reported in January that the event cancelation insurance market could face a US$2 billion-US$3 billion loss if the Tokyo Summer Games are canceled.
-This would be the largest ever loss for the global event cancelation market, which has already taken a huge hit from the COVID-19 pandemic.
+Reuters reported in January that the event cancellation insurance market could face a US$2 billion-US$3 billion loss if the Tokyo Summer Games are cancelled.
+This would be the largest ever loss for the global event cancellation market, which has already taken a huge hit from the COVID-19 pandemic.